The Biochemistry Of Human Health

 Now, as oil floats on water, cholesterol will also float on water.
 We can say, again, in chemical engineering parlance, that the oil is of a lower density than water.

-As a result, what happens to the density of the lipoprotein when it takes on its entire load of cholesterol at the liver?
-It decreases, relative to the density of the blood.
+As a result, the density of the lipoprotein taking on a full load of cholesterol at the liver decreases, relative to the density of the blood.

 As the LDL distributes its cholesterol cargo to all the cells, its density increases — hence we can call it high density lipoprotein (HDL).
 It can take some waste cholesterol from the cells back to the liver for disposal, but the amount of waste cholesterol that HDL carries is much less than the amount of fresh cholesterol that LDL carries.